raincoat4/cmpt353e3/README.md

 # cmpt353e3
 investigations using kalman and LOESS filtering and applying these to general data points, as well as GPS data to get an estimate for distance and path walked.
+result of GPS smooth is found in output.gpx